stackpulse/playbooks/aws/asg-execute-command/README.md

 [![Import to StackPulse](../../images/open_in_stackpulse.svg)](https://app.stackpulse.io/playbook/create?tab=playbook#https://github.com/stackpulse/playbooks/blob/master/aws/asg-execute-command/playbook.yaml)

-This playbook execute command for given AWS Auto Scaling Group and and verify it's health
+This playbook executes a command on each instance of an AWS Auto Scaling Group and and then verifies its health.

 ## Your benefits